Furniture and equipment funding for state schools

 - Accounting for and recording furniture and equipment

-- All-of-government (AoG) procurement for schools
+- All-of-government (AoG) procurement

 You'll receive a budget to upgrade and modernise furniture and equipment based on the amount of your 5YA funding.